plopezgit/Sprint1_T2_Exceptions/README.md

 Methods to be implemented by catching the exception of the InputMismatchException class:

-public static byte readByte(String message);
+- public static byte readByte(String message);

-public static int readInt(String message);
+- public static int readInt(String message);

-public static float readFloat(String message);
+- public static float readFloat(String message);

-public static double readDouble(String message);
+- public static double readDouble(String message);

 Methods to implement capturing the exception of the Exception class:

-public static char readChar(String message);
+- public static char readChar(String message);

-public static String readString(String message);
+- public static String readString(String message);

-public static boolean readIfNo(String message), if the user enters "s", it returns "true", if the user enters "n", it returns "false".
+- public static boolean readIfNo(String message), if the user enters "s", it returns "true", if the user enters "n", it returns "false".

+> ##### Solution notes:
+> - Uses System.err.println("");
+> - All the error messages are declared as Input class final attributes

 Level 3

 - Exercise 1

 A famous cinema company has asked us to develop an application for the reservation of seats in their cinemas.
 The application will be used by sellers when selling tickets.

-operation
+Operations:

 Once the application has started, it will ask the user how many rows and how many seats per row the cinema has.
 Once this data is entered, the following menu will be displayed:

-1.- Show all reserved seats.
+- Show all reserved seats.

-2.- Show the seats reserved by one person.
+- Show the seats reserved by one person.

-3.- Reserve a seat.
+- Reserve a seat.

-4.- Cancel the reservation of a seat.
+- Cancel the reservation of a seat.

-5.- Cancel all reservations of a person.
+- Cancel all reservations of a person.

-0.- Exit.
+- Exit.

+> ##### Solution notes:
+> - Uses: throw new {custom-madeExceptionName} ("message"); as part of diverse methods implemmentation.

+_Detailed requirements:_

 The application will have the following classes:

-Main Class
+**Main Class**

 It will have the main of the application where an object of the Cine class will be instantiated and call its start method.

-Armchair Class
+**Seat Class**

 It will have the details of a seat: